Beep (smart card)

-Beep (stylized as beep) is a reloadable contactless smart card created in 2015 to be a replacement for the magnetic card-based system in paying rail based rapid transit transportation fares in and around Metro Manila.
+Beep (stylized in lowercase) is a reloadable contactless smart card created in 2015 to be a replacement for the magnetic card-based system in paying rail-based rapid transit transportation fares in and around Metro Manila.
 Beep is also used in lieu of cash in some convenience stores and other businesses.
 The Beep system is implemented and operated by AF Payments Incorporated, which is primarily owned by Ayala Corporation and Metro Pacific Investments Corporation.

 Overview

 The Beep payment system is implemented and operated by AF Payments Incorporated, which is a joint venture of Ayala Corporation and Metro Pacific Investments Corporation.

 The system makes use of a reloadable contactless smart card of the same name.
 Each card can store a value of up to ₱10,000.
 Beep cards can be used to travel through the Manila railway lines such as the LRT Line 1, LRT Line 2, and MRT Line 3, select bus lines, and to pay for toll fees on the CAVITEX and NLEX roads.
 They can also be used as a mode of payment at FamilyMart stores through the tap-to-pay system.
 Aside from at FamilyMart outlets and MRT and LRT stations, Beep cards can be reloaded at Bayad Centers, SM Bills Payment Centers, Villarica Pawnshops, and Tambunting outlets, BPI Mobile app, and the Coins.ph app for NFC-enabled devices.
 Some third-party loading partners are charging convenience fee ranging from ₱5.00 to ₱20.00 per transaction.